 Apple (Or Banana) With Almond Butter

 Since peanut butter is off the menu on Whole30 (sob), you’ll have to explore other nut butter options for spreading on fruit.
-If you’re not a fan of almond butter, try sunflower seed or the incredibly-creamy cashew butter instead.
+If you’re not a fan of almond butter, try sunflower seed butter or the incredibly-creamy cashew butter instead.

 Fruit will be your sugar craving savior throughout the Whole30, and frozen grapes in particular may rock your taste buds so hard that they’ll be a staple even when your 30 days are up.
 Every single frozen grape is like a mini sorbet—super sweet and fun to eat.